isluoshuang/isluoshuang.github.io/_includes/about/en.md

-> stay hungry, stay foolish.
+> Do well and have well

 #### About me

-A student.
+A cool girl.